lancerkind/webapp-devops-aws/Readme.md

 1. **Trigger Infrastructure Deployment**: Trigger infrastructure deployment workflow when there is a code change

 ### Setup and test GitHub Actions for Infrastructure Repository and Webapp Repository
 A workflow is provided to run the same test using your AWS credentials and region.
-This will suss out environmental problems such as IAM permissions, GitHub secrets, etc. Once that works, we'll move on to getting the repository dispatch workflow working.
+Because github will be running as a different role than your usual administrator account, we need to test to suss out environmental problems such as IAM permissions, GitHub secrets, etc. Once that works, we'll move on to getting the repository dispatch workflow working.